-Last weekend, I decided I’d had enough.
-We pulled everything out and organized our WHOLE KITCHEN in just a few hours, using these concepts to drive the process.
+We pulled everything out and organized our WHOLE KITCHEN in just a few hours.
+This post is a compilation of the ideas we put into practice along the way.
 These concepts won’t cost you anything but time.
-But, I promise they are well worth the investment. 😉
+Still, they are well worth the Saturday afternoon investment.

 Group Like Things Together

 Now, I’m sure you’ve heard of the sacred triangle in a kitchen.
 But, in case you haven’t, here is a great resource that explains the concept of the triangle vs. work zones from HGTV.
 Ultimately you have to decide what’s best for you.

 A upgraded our kitchen before we started dating, so I didn’t have any say in the design choices, but I have to say, he did a stunning job with the layout.
 Once the bigger house projects of our 1899 fixer upper are complete, we might add a little island to the center for some flexible prep space, but we’ll see.